Long have women known the arousals and pleasures of cannabis and sex.

 Problems with sexual dysfunction (inability to achieve satisfaction in sexual activity) and arousal are more common for women experiencing menopause or using anti-depressants.
-While Viagra (sildenafil) is considered helpful for women, it does not treat all the symptoms involved in female sexual dysfunction.
+While there is a belief that Viagra (sildenafil) helpful for women, it does not treat all the symptoms involved in female sexual dysfunction.
 Women deserve better and cannabis can do exactly that.

 How Does Cannabis Improve a Sex Life?

-The recreational use of cannabis has long been associated with increased sexual desire and sexual enjoyment in women.
+The recreational consumption of cannabis has long been associated with increased sexual desire and sexual enjoyment in women.
 Cannabis could potentially treat many of the aspects of sexual dysfunction that other mainstream therapies, like sildenafil, or cognitive therapy, cannot.
-To date there are very few scientific or clinical studies on the use of cannabis to treat sexual dysfunction in women.
+To date there are very few scientific or clinical studies on the consumption of cannabis to treat sexual dysfunction in women.
 However, there is a small body of data suggesting it has good potential.

 The bulk of the data surrounding the effect of cannabis on the sexual arousal of women is based on questionnaires and self-reporting, collected over the past several decades from recreational users.
 The responses to these questionnaires converge on several points: low doses of cannabis and short-term usage promote aspects of female sexuality, such as enhanced sexual desire, enjoyment, and satisfaction.
 An increased perception of intimacy with a partner was also reported.
 High doses of cannabis or chronic usage appear to have a negative effect on sexuality.